lzwjava/blog-source/original/2025-02-04-linear-algebra-conv-en.md

 ---
+audio: true
+generated: false
 layout: post
-title: "Linear Algebra - Conversation"
+title: Linear Algebra - Conversation
-audio: true
 ---

 A: Hey, I’ve been reviewing linear algebra lately, and I wanted to dive deeper into some of the concepts.
 Can we start with vectors and matrices?